elsiewhat/mancala-echo/README.md

+# mancala linux
-# mancala linuux is an os developed by frances
+mancala linux is an operating system developed by the mancala team